wired87/firecode/README.md

 - use creative emojicons
 - include th eentire setp to init and run ray
 - include a r.txt (requiremens)
-- follow functiona call schema from provided py content
+- proviede functional profduction ready code
 - define the entire codebase inside a single file
 - define a clear step by step workflow hat executes each possibel cli action wrapped isnide a testing def and if name amin call
 - include funcitnoality to load picked datatypes(fucntions & classes) for all defined workflows inisde a ray.remote
-- use pyvis for rendering the generated graph file
+- use pyvis for rendering the generated graph file -> save the generated html file in content root